Left - inside Beaséjour. Right - Josephine Duffau Lagarrosse presents a barrel sample of the 2022 vintage - April 2023

 In 1847, Pierre-Paulin Ducarpe bought the property now known as Beausejour Duffau Lagarrosse.
 Before he died in 1869, he divided the property equally between his son and daughter.
 His son's part became Beau Sejour Becot, while his daughter's part became Beauséjour Duffau Lagarrose after she married a Duffau Lagarrosse male.
 The property has remained in the same family for over 150 years.

-Beauséjour is located on a hill and slope just outside the village of St Emilion and situated close to Canon and Beau Sejour Becot.
-The vineyard comprises 6.5 hectares of land, planted with 75% Merlot and 25% Cabernet Franc.
+Beauséjour is situated on a hill and slope just outside the village of Saint-Émilion, and is close to Canon and Beau Sejour Becot.
+The vineyard comprises 6.5 hectares, planted with 75% Merlot and 25% Cabernet Franc.
 The vines are, on average, 50 years old.
 The soil is mostly clay on the bed of whole and crushed limestones.

 In 1990, Beauséjour gained fame after receiving a 100-point rating from wine critic Robert Parker.
 The 1990 vintage is a benchmark for the property.
-During my visit to Beauséjour in May 1998, Jean-Michel Dubos, the winemaker at the time, stated that the combination of weather, quality of grapes, ripeness of the grapes, and the perfect time of the harvest made the 1990 vintage so perfect.
+During my visit to Beauséjour in May 1998, Jean-Michel Dubos, the winemaker at the time, explained that the combination of weather, grape quality, grape ripeness, and the perfect timing of the harvest made the 1990 vintage so exceptional.
 He left the property in 2012.

 After 1990, the property experienced a period of inconsistency.
 In 2009, the heirs of Duffau Lagarrosse hired Nicolas Thienpont, David Suire, and oenologist Stephane Derenencourt to improve the quality of the wine.
 The quality quickly improved under the new winemaking staff.
 Vintages from 2018 to 2020 echoed the success of the 1990 vintage.